jllcalorio/data-analysis-in-python-for-complete-beginners/content/wrap_up.md

 ## A Personal Message

 Remember, every expert was once a beginner.
-Every accomplished programmer wrote their first "Hello, World!" program just like you did today.
+Every accomplished programmer wrote their first "Hello, World!" program just like you did 3 days ago.
 The difference between those who succeed in programming and those who don't isn't talent—it's persistence and curiosity.

 You have both.
 You've proven it by dedicating your time to learning something completely new and challenging.
 You've asked questions, worked through problems, and pushed through moments of confusion to reach understanding.